bmatea/EmployeeRoles/README.md

 Clone the repo by copying the link above and in your desired directory run `git clone [link]`.

 Open the created folder in [Visual Studio](https://visualstudio.microsoft.com/).
-Click the green Run button on top of the window ( by deafult, web application projects in Visual Studio use IIS as the development server).
+Click the Run button on top of the window ( by deafult, web application projects in Visual Studio use IIS as the development server).

 ## Demo